CBS joins the video-streaming bandwagon

 "Netflix has either got to buy it or try to produce it.
 CBS has got a library sitting there 24 hours a day," he said.

-CBS Chief Executive Leslie Moonves said the new service is aimed at "superfans," who want to watch entire series as well as people who prefer watching video on mobile devices.

-"You go to a college campus, there are no TVs," Moonves said in an interview.
-"This gives them an opportunity to get access to a lot of our programming in addition to a live linear stream."

-The moves by HBO and CBS to go "over-the-top" - media jargon meaning people can watch programs with only a broadband connection - could spur more consumers to dump cable television subscriptions.
+The move by HBO and CBS to go "over-the-top" — media jargon meaning that consumers can watch with only a broadband connection — could spur more people to dump cable subscriptions.

-CBS All Access is available for $5.99 per month and can be downloaded on iOS and Android devices.
+CBS All Access is available for $5.99 per month, and can also be downloaded on iOS and Android devices.

-Apart from episodes of 15 primetime shows a day after they air on TV, CBS All Access will offer past seasons of eight current series, including "The Good Wife," "Blue Blood," and "Survivor," as well as such classics as "Star Trek," and "CSI: Miami."
+Apart from episodes of 15 primetime shows a day after they air on TV, CBS All Access will offer past seasons of eight current series, including "The Good Wife", "Blue Blood" and "Survivor" and classics such as "Star Trek" and "CSI: Miami".

 Live streaming will be available in 14 markets, including New York, Los Angeles and Chicago.